mojodna/tessera/README.md

-   -C SIZE, --cache-size SIZE   Set the cache size (in MB)  [10] -c CONFIG, --config CONFIG   Provide a configuration file -p PORT, --port PORT         Set the HTTP Port  [8080] -v, --version                Show version info
+   -C SIZE, --cache-size SIZE   Set the cache size (in MB)  [10] -c CONFIG, --config CONFIG   Provide a configuration file -p PORT, --port PORT         Set the HTTP Port  [8080] -r MODULE, --require MODULE   Require a specific tilelive module -v, --version                Show version info

 A tilelive URI or configuration file is required.
 ```

+Commonly used options can be set using the `TESSERA_OPTS` environment variable.

 This is what a configuration file looks like: